iter8-tools/docs/docs/getting-started/first-routing.md

 ### Application

 Deploy the primary version of the application.
-In this tutorial, the application is a Kubernetes Deployment.
-We us the well known `httpbin` as an example.
+In this tutorial, the application is a Kubernetes `Deployment`.
+We use `httpbin` as our application.
 Initialize the resources for the primary version (`v0`) as follows:

 ```shell
 kubectl create deployment httpbin-0 --image=kennethreitz/httpbin --port=80